Alonzo Patrick Fox: Interwar years

-In 1921 Fox graduated from the Infantry School Basic Course.
-Fox served in the Philippines from 1923 to 1924 and Hawaii from 1932 to 1935.
-In 1932, Fox graduated from the Infantry School Advanced Course.
-In the mid-1930s Fox served as an assistant professor of military science for the Reserve Officer Training Corps program at the University of Maine at Orono.
-Fox graduated from the Army Command and General Staff College in 1938.
+In 1932, Fox graduated from the Infantry School Advanced Course, and he served as assistant deputy chief of staff for logistics (G-4) on the staff of the Hawaiian Department from 1932 to 1935.
+In the mid-1930s Fox served as an assistant professor of military science for the Army Reserve Officers' Training Corps program at the University of Maine at Orono.
+Fox graduated from the United States Army Command and General Staff College in 1938.
 From 1938 to 1942, Fox served as an instructor at the Fort Benning Infantry School.